n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleBooks/README.md

 7. Select the following in the ***Variable Selector*** section: Nodes > Google Books1 > Parameters > shelfId.
 You can also add the following expression: `{{$node["Google Books1"].parameter["shelfId"]}}`.
 8. Click on ***Execute Node*** to run the workflow.
 :::
-In the screenshot below, you will notice that this node returns all the volumes in a specific bookshelf.
+In the screenshot below, you will notice that this node returns all the volumes in the bookshelf that we specified.

 ![Using the Google Books node to get all the volumes in a bookshelf](./GoogleBooks2_node.png)